 economic 081 290037 Via Arena della Sanità, 7 Bis

 This pizzeria is a rib of the famous historical pizzeria "Da Sorbillo" and was born as a tribute to the aunt of the owner who specializes precisely in frying.

 The fried pizza here is soft and the service also because it is a fast service takeaways.
 The pizzas to choose from are different and each one born from a different collaboration like the one with the fried meatballs of Tortora or the one with the crumbled tarallo of Leopoldo.
-The ingredients used are genuine and healthy, starting from the 0 type of organic farming flour.
+The ingredients used are genuine and healthy, starting from type 0 flour from organic farming.
 The proposed menu offers 6 ingredients that can be combined as desired.
-Try the fried pizza with the pepper "mbuttunato"At the Vomero headquarters.
+Try the fried pizza with pepper "mbuttunato"At the Vomero headquarters.

 economic 081 442 1364 Piazza Trieste e Trento, 53 | Via Tribunali, 35 | Via Luca Giordano, 33